chivalry/filemaker.vim/README.md

     Get( Accou(ntExtendedPrivileges|ntName|ntPrivilegeSetName) )

-Once you wheedle the list down to a single possible parameter, that's all FileMaker Vim provides, and `Ctrl-B`ing takes you outside the function.
+Once you wheedle the list down to a single possible parameter, that's all filemaker.vim provides, and `Ctrl-B`ing takes you outside the function.

 All of the functions that take a list of possible parameters, such as `TextFont`, `TextStyleAdd`, and `GetContainerAttribute`, include this feature.